Carolinapm354/MIT_3D_Flood_Map/README.md

 You can verify that this process was executed correctly by viewing the GLTF file directly on your repository through your Github account.
 If it appears, this process was done correctly.
 If not, then trace back your steps to make sure you didn't miss anything.

-This process ensured uploading the GLTF file to the repository now we have to trace it by creating the URL.
+This process ensured uploading the GLTF file to the repository.
+Now, we have to trace the file by creating the URL.

 > **Its main composition is:**
 > 'https://raw.githubusercontent.com/username/repository\_name/branch/title\_of\_file'